SIDN/hadoop-provisioning-manager/README.md

 - Authorization (Apache Ranger)
 - TLS support for all web interfaces

-To help navigating all the cluster components, a basic console web application is available.
+ A management console is provided, to help administrators and users to navigate all the available services.
 ![Screenshot of console web application](https://github.com/SIDN/hadoop-provisioning-manager/blob/9ff36208aadb7adb633b0628f67d7eb5848608c5/docs/img/hpm-screenshot-impala.png)